Missouri Gold Star Schools Program and National Blue Ribbon Schools Program

 These state and national programs recognize high-achieving and improving schools.
 At the state level, the Gold Star Schools Program is the recognition program administered by the Department of Elementary and Secondary Education.
-The rigorous criteria of the Gold Star Schools program is aligned with the national Blue Ribbon Schools program sponsored by the U.S. Department of Education.
+The rigorous criteria of the Missouri Gold Star Schools program is aligned with the National Blue Ribbon Schools program sponsored by the U.S. Department of Education.

 Description of the Missouri Gold Star and the National Blue Ribbon Schools Programs